HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on our experience with UIKit, but here are a few examples:
+  The answer depends on your experience with UIKit.
+Here are some examples of how I would approach it:

   >- **Core Image**: A framework that provides image processing capabilities.
 It allows developers to apply a variety of filters to images and manipulate them in various ways.
   >- **UIDocumentInteractionController**: Allows users to share documents with other apps or services.
 It's useful for apps that need to work with documents of various types, such as PDFs or Word documents